 A deferred payment of \$118.0 million, subject to update, may be due to the seller depending on the date and ultimate OML 127 tract participation in the Agbami field.
-As the probability of this payment is remote, no provision was recorded at March 31, 2020.
+As the probability of this payment is remote, no provision was recorded at June 30, 2020.

 The Company's 50% equity interest in Prime is accounted for as an Investment in Joint Venture under the equity method on the Balance Sheet.
-The Company will record 50% share of Prime's profit of loss in the period in the Income Statement, as well as a 50% share of their Other Comprehensive Income.
+The Company will record 50% share of Prime's profit of loss in the period in the Statement of Net Income/Loss, as well as a 50% share of their Other Comprehensive Income/Loss.
 Dividends received will be disclosed as a cash flow from investing activities in the Cash Flow Statement.